QSG-Group/WISH/README.md

 genotype <-generate.genotype(<input ped file path>,<input tped file path>,gwas.id=<selected list of id>,gwas.p=<p-values of input SNPs>)
 ```

 ***warning*** If you have more than about 1 million SNPs you must either fast.read = F which will slow down the loading time significantly.
-You can also increase your stacklimit using ulimit -s 16384 to allow files up to about 2 million markers,but do this only if you know what you are doing.
+You can also increase your stacklimit using ulimit in the command line,but do this only if you know what you are doing.

 After generating the genotypes file it is recomended to run a test run to estimate run time
 of the epistatic interaction calculation based on available computing setup: